Artist Statement

 I grew up going to museums.
 I took art seriously long before I made it seriously.
 That relationship — between a lifelong absorber of art and the moment you finally step to the other side of it — is in every painting I make.

-My work comes from cultural memory and everyday feeling, from the transnational experience of belonging everywhere and nowhere fully, from boredom and beauty and the specific desire to be free — from perfection, from expectation, from the beige.
-I work in acrylic and oil.
+My work comes from cultural memory and everyday feeling, from the transnational experience of belonging everywhere and nowhere fully, from boredom and beauty and the specific desire to be free, free from perfection, from expectation, from the nondescript.
+I work with acrylic and sometimes oil.
 I use color the way I've always understood it: boldly, intuitively, and in full conversation with what the painting is asking for.

 — Kat Peace